 - Average low temperature: 78 degrees Fahrenheit (25.5 degrees Celsius)

-On average, there are about 12 rainy days in the Caribbean in August, as August is the beginning of the rainy season in the Caribbean.
-Wetter regions in August include Nassau in the Bahamas, as well as Martinique and Dominica.
+In August, the Caribbean Sea reaches its warmest temperature as well, with an average of 83 degrees.
+The biggest weather fluctuations occur in rainfall, with mountainous islands typically receiving more rain on their windward sides.
+On average, there are about 12 rainy days in the Caribbean in August, which marks the beginning of the rainy season.
+Wetter locations in August include Nassau in the Bahamas, as well as Martinique and Dominica.

-What to Wear and What to Pack
+What to Pack